-Margin is collateral and funds that are collected to protect against future or current risk exposures resulting from market price changes or in the event of a counterparty default.
+Margin is cash and non-cash collateral that are collected to protect against future or current risk exposures resulting from market price changes or in the event of a counterparty default.
 Two main categories of margin, initial and variation margin, are used in both centrally and non-centrally cleared markets to cover different aspects of risk exposure.